BinaryResearch/BinaryResearch.github.io/_posts/2020-01-22-more-angr-defeating-5-ELF-crackmes.md

 author-id: julian
 ---

-The purpose of this post is to demonstrate how emulation can be used to find solutions to a few keygenme-style crackme programs.
+The purpose of this post is to demonstrate how emulation can be used to quickly find solutions to simple keygenme-style programs.
-It is not always necessary or efficient to rely on just a disassembler or debugger when emulation can be used to assist with the analysis.
+It is not always necessary or efficient to rely on just a disassembler or debugger when emulation can be used to assist with the analysis;
-In fact, by using tools like angr and Cutter one can save a significant amount of time when solving challenges like these.
+in fact, by using tools like angr and Cutter one can save a significant amount of time when solving challenges like these.
-Rather than post each write-up seperately, the solutions to 5 challenges are posted together here.
+Rather than post a write-up seperately for each crackme, the solutions to 5 challenges are posted here together.
-They are of rather low difficulty, so they should be accessible to beginners.

 ### Contents: